Transfigurations: Plot

-"Transfigurations" was one of a long line of Star Trek episodes dealing with the effects of accelerated humanoid evolution.
-In several science fiction realms, including Star Trek, Doctor Who, Stargate SG-1, and Babylon 5, the highest evolutionary form is suggested to be an intelligence no longer bound by physical form, but instead constituted as pure energy.
-In several of these contexts, the highly evolved beings are gifted with extraordinary healing powers.
-This concept was first explored in the TOS episode "Charlie X", but it was given more rhetorical force in "Errand of Mercy".

 Reception

 Keith R. A. DeCandido of Tor.com gave the episode 7 out of 10.

 Releases

 On October 3, 1995 "Best of Both Worlds, Part I" and "Transfigurations" were released on LaserDisc in the United States.

 The episode was released with Star Trek: The Next Generation season three DVD box set, released in the United States on July 2, 2002.
 This had 26 episodes of Season 3 on seven discs, with a Dolby Digital 5.1 audio track.
 It was released in high-definition Blu-ray in the United States on April 30, 2013.